1662lacsap/Outlier-Detection-in-Mixed-and-Categorical-Data-Collection/README.md

 This repository contains a collection of datasets intended for outlier detection analysis in mixed and categorical data.
 Each dataset includes an additional column `is_outlier`, which indicates whether a given record was classified as an outlier.

-The purpose of this repository is to support research on anomaly detection across various scientific fields, with the option for free use and modification of the data.
+The purpose of this repository is to support research on anomaly detection across various scientific fields, with the data available for use and modification.

 ## Repository Contents